-This paper formulates a new problem in black-box optimization where an Oracle can reveal information about the minimizer, h^ .
-Importantly, this problem maps to real-world human-centric applications, and solutions that achieve a low query budget B can lead to societal benefits.
+This paper adds a new type of querying to black-box optimization where an Oracle can reveal information about the minimizer, h^ .
+This type of dimension querying maps to practical applications and solutions that achieve a low query budget B can be useful.
 This paper is a first step in this direction, starting with an empirical treatment of the problem.
-However, we believe the findings are promising and open doors to follow-up work.
+We believe the findings are promising and open doors to followup work.
 For instance, (1) an analytical treatment on convergence is needed for the hybrid $Q_f + Q_d$ querying.
 (2) If j can be freely chosen in $h^[j]$, how many and which j's are optimal, given the query budget B?
-(3) Can neural networks learn kernels, embeddings, and other parameters?
-(4) What other applications lend themselves to the notion of hybrid querying?
+(3) What other applications lend themselves to the notion of hybrid querying?
+(4) Dimension queries may not independent, i.e., a user may like sugar for a certain recipe and may not like sugar for another recipe.
+How can such conditionals be incorporated in the formulation?
 We hope ORACLEBO serves as a stepping stone to solving important problems along these directions.